emacsway/emacsway/about.rst

 * «JavaScript: The Definitive Guide» David Flanagan
 * «Python Tutorial» and «Python HOWTOs» (official)

+The next book will be «An Introduction to Database Systems» C.J.
+Date

 ..
     In the queue
     ------------

-    * «An Introduction to Database Systems» C.J.Date
+    * «An Introduction to Database Systems» C.J.
+Date
     * «Agile Software Development.
 Principles, Patterns, and Practices.» Robert C. Martin, James W. Newkirk, Robert S. Koss
     * «Applying UML and Patterns: An Introduction to Object-Oriented Analysis and Design and Iterative Development» Craig Larman
     * «Extreme Programming Explained» Kent Beck